nambv6886/Location-Based-Service-Search-System/README.md

 - **Docker Compose** orchestration for app, MySQL, and Redis
 - **Volume persistence** for database and cache data
 - **Network isolation** with custom bridge network
-- **Health checks** and automatic restarts

 ### Container Details

 - **app-lds:** Main NestJS application (Port 3000)
 - **mysql-lds:** MySQL 8.0 database (Port 3306)
 - **redis-lds:** Redis Stack Server (Port 6379)

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under UNLICENSED.

-## 👤 Author

-Built as part of an assignment project.

-## 📧 Support

-For questions or issues, please open an issue in the repository or contact the development team.

----

 **Happy Coding! 🎉**